wjn922/Programming-Algorithm/README.md

 # Programming-Algorithm
 This repository contains the C++ codes of book &lt;&lt;Challenge Programming Competition>>

-* Windows10
+* Platform: Windows10
 * IDE: Dev CPP 5.11
-* Please refer to the problem in the books
+* Please refer to the problem in the book

 *Keep updating...*